Certain pathogens can cause a healthy microbiome to shift towards a state of disease. How are many such pathogens able to persist in the human body?

 The VDR is one of the body’s most important nuclear receptors.
 It regulates the expression of hundreds of genes, many connected to autoimmune conditions and cancers.
 It further expresses TLR2, a protein that helps the immune system recognize foreign substances and invading microbes.

 It should come as little surprise then that many of the pathogens most commonly associated with inflammatory conditions have evolved to disrupt the ability of the VDR to function correctly.
-They do this by either directly disabling its activity, or by creating metabolites that bind the receptor and interfere with its function.
+They do this by either directly disabling its activity, or by creating metabolites and proteins that bind the receptor and interfere with its function.

 For example, when Epstein Barr Virus infects immune cells called lymphocytes, it slows VDR activity by a factor of around fifteen.
 The intracellular pathogens M. tuberculosis, cytomegalovirus, Borrelia burgdorferi, and Mycobacterium leprae also slow VDR activity to varying degrees.
 The fungus Aspergillus fumigatus, common in lungs of patients with cystic fibrosis, secretes a toxin which significantly slows VDR expression.
 Certain bacterial species in biofilm communities release a molecule called capnine.
 Molecular modeling data suggests that capnine can also bind the VDR and decrease its activity.